ClaudioNazareth/currency-converter/README.md

 #### Data base

-To save the user and roles i choose H@
+To save the user and roles i choose H2
 - The application contains a built-in **h2** database that is initialized along with application
   - When a user is registered the password is **encrypted** using spring security
   - see application.yml for more details